Greensburg tornado: Impact in Greensburg

-Reflectivity (left) and velocity (right) imagery taken by a NEXRAD radar of the tornado, indicated as a purple and later red triangle, approaching Greensburg from the south before dissipating.
+Reflectivity (left) and velocity (right) imagery taken by a NEXRAD radar of the tornado, indicated as a purple and later red triangle approaching Greensburg from the south before dissipating.
+The storm then rapidly produced another extremely large tornado northeast of Greensburg, also indicated by a triangle.
+These triangles mark the strong tornado vortex signatures visible in the velocity imagery.
 A distinct hook echo is visible in the reflectivity imagery.
-A second triangle to the northeast of Greensburg indicates an extremely large second tornado that moved through areas near Trousdale and received an EF3 rating.

-The tornado weakened slightly as it entered residential areas in southern Greensburg, but remained violent, at EF4 intensity, as it directly impacted Delmer Day Elementary School, completely leveling a section of the building.
+The tornado weakened slightly as it entered residential areas in southern Greensburg, but remained violent, at EF4 intensity, as it directly struck Delmer Day Elementary School, completely leveling a section of the building.
 Continuing north, the tornado completely devastated downtown Greensburg; the Greensburg City Hall and many other businesses suffered visible damage, including Fleener's Furniture Store, Dillon's Grocery Store, and Sutton's True Value Hardware Store.
-A motel on the west side of town was severely damaged and vehicles were rolled and lofted by the tornado.
+A motel on the west side of the city was severely damaged and vehicles were rolled and lofted by the tornado.
 A Daylight Donuts coffee shop and the local bank were heavily damaged or destroyed by the tornado.
 Three schools were destroyed and electrical service to the city was cut by the tornado.

 A large grain elevator in the northern part of Greensburg remained standing after being hit by the tornado, one of a few structures to survive the event.
 The Greensburg meteorite was found and recovered under a wall in the building which had previously housed it.
 The Greensburg Mennonite Church was also destroyed.
-Trees throughout the town were completely stripped of all bark, the greatest number of debarked trees being located near homes that sustained EF4 damage.
+Trees throughout the city were completely stripped of all bark, the greatest number of debarked trees being located near houses that sustained EF4 damage.
 EF5 damage was determined to have been inflicted to seven residences throughout Greensburg proper.

-A damage survey conducted by Timothy P. Marshall, Joshua Wurman, and several other experts found that a total of 53 homes had slid off of brick foundations that anchored the homes to the ground.
-194 homes sustained EF0 damage; many of these homes were located along the outer path of the tornado on the east and west side of town.
+A damage survey conducted by Timothy P. Marshall, Joshua Wurman, and several other experts found that a total of 53 houses had slid off brick foundations that anchored the homes to the ground.
+194 homes sustained EF0 damage; many of these homes were located along the outer path of the tornado on the east and west side of the city.
 The survey also concluded that damage on the tornado's east side was more severe than damage of that on its west side.